zacscodingclub/props-props-props-props-props-props-v-000/README.md

 is one of the most powerful features of React.
 But, state creates complexity.

 Once a component has state, it becomes harder to predict its output and behavior.
-Because, by definition, state changes, we won't be able to say at any given point in our program's operation what state our component is in.
+Because state changes, we won't be able to say at any given point in our program's operation what state our component is in.
 That, in turn, will make it harder to reason about our application; and when it becomes harder to reason about our application we will struggle more to eradicate and avoid bugs.